kevgo/text-runner/textrun-shell/examples/global-tool/README.md

 # Example: calling global tools

 This example codebase contains a global tool aptly named `tool`.
-This is the documentation for this tool.
+This file is the documentation for this tool.
 We want to give usage examples like this one:

-> You can run the tool like so:
+> You run the tool with a number as an argument.
+Here is an example:
 >
 > <pre textrun="shell/exec">
 > tool 123